 He added: “Beyond that, some other genes may increase one's lifetime risk, but not to such a great extent.
 The risk of getting Alzheimer's, like most dementias, usually increases with age, meaning it's mostly caused by a combination of factors that occur cumulatively as we live our lives, not by our genes.
 Even most of those who develop symptoms before age 65 are simply on the end of the bell curve and not subject to a strong genetic cause.”

-Like other experts, he strongly cautions those who get this test.
+Like other experts, he strongly cautions those who get the Alzheimer’s genetic test.

 “I would recommend gene testing for those who have a very strong family history of younger-onset Alzheimer's and who want to know if they carry the APOE4 gene,” he said.
 “But keep in mind that even having the gene is not a guarantee you will develop dementia.”